“The more that you read, the more things you will know. The more you learn, the more places you’ll go.”

 Finally, for the love of all things good, if you work in a food establishment that proudly promotes gluten-free options, please learn why that’s important.
 Understand that not everyone is trying out “the new gluten-free diet” – know that some people will legitimately get sick if they eat it.
 Respect that and treat them like a small child with a peanut allergy.
 You wouldn’t roll your eyes at a kid with a peanut allergy – would you?

 How many of you live a gluten-free lifestyle?
 Is it due to Celiac disease or for personal reasons?
-Comment or tweet me @runlikeagirl311 on Twitter.
+The comments are yours so please use them.